Child Custody Lawyer in Jacksonville

 Contact us online or call (904) 701-0591 to schedule a consultation!

 Under Florida state law, there is no such term as joint custody.
 Both parents have "time sharing" with their children, as ordered by the court based on the best interests of the child.
 When both parents share legal and physical custody of the child, it is called "shared parental responsibility."
-To protect your rights to spend time with your children and make important decisions affecting their lives, you need the representation of an experienced Jacksonville child custody lawyer.
+To protect your rights to spend time with your children and make important decisions affecting their lives, you need the representation of an experienced Jacksonville child custody attorney.

 In a shared parental responsibility situation, both parents must agree on all major decisions affecting the child's welfare.
 When one parent has primary physical custody, they must create a sense of normality for the child, including establishing: